EddieVeronese/Networking2/README.md

 ### Pingall

 ## Scenario 2
-In this scenario, 4 hosts which comunicate in pairs are added to the network, their traffic is forwarded beetween switch 3 and 4,
+In this scenario, 4 hosts which comunicate in pairs are added to the network, their traffic is forwarded beetween switch 3 and 4; since the new hosts take 3 Mbps the bandwidth of the other host connected to switch 1 and 6 is reduced to 7 Mbps
 ### Pingall

 ## Scenario 3